|

 Are there different kinds of Chavurot?
 Chavurot may consist of families, individuals on their own, or couples.
 Some may be limited to a given age group.
 Other Chavurot can include a diverse cross-section of the congregation.
 One Chavurah may concentrate on Jewish study, while another may mostly celebrate and socialize.

 Who runs the Chavurah?
 Each Chavurah will be autonomous.
 The Chavurah will organize its own leadership.
-Temple member, Heather Sullivan will be the Chavurah Coordinator.
+Temple member Sarah Shtrax is the Chavurah Coordinator.
 She will be receiving the applications and completing the matching process that will create the Chavurot.
-There is a Chavurah committee that will be working with Heather to make sure each group is running smoothly.
+There is a Chavurah committee that will be working with Sarah to make sure each group is running smoothly.

 Questions?
-If you are interested but not sure about the Chavurot, please attend an informational meeting on Wednesday, October 5th at 7:30.
-You can also contact Heather Sullivan by e-mail or 736-3619 ext.
-13.
+If you are interested but not sure about the Chavurot, please contact Sarah Shtrax by e-mail or call the Office at 736-3619.